-If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns by sending us an email at cov006-study@bristol.ac.uk.
+If you wish to complain about any aspect of the way in which you have been approached or treated during the course of this study, you should contact the research investigators who will do their best to address your concerns by sending us an email to uhs.covid19paedvaccinestudies@nhs.net.
 Alternatively you may contact the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480 or the head of CTRG, email ctrg@admin.ox.ac.uk

-Would my taking part in this trial be kept confidential?
+Would my child taking part in this trial be kept confidential?

-All information that is collected about you during the course of the research will be coded with a study number and kept confidential.
-The information is available to the trial team, authorised collaborators, ethical review committees, Bristol Children's Vaccine Centre, University Hospitals Bristol and Weston NHS Foundation Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
+All information that is collected about your child during the course of the research will be coded with a study number and kept confidential.
+The information is available to the trial team, authorised collaborators, ethical review committees, University Hospital Southampton NHS Trust, government regulatory agencies and the Sponsor (University of Oxford), who can ask to access the trial data.
 Responsible independent monitors may be given access to data for monitoring and/or audit of the trial to ensure we are complying with regulations.
 They are bound by the same confidentiality rules.

 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the Bristol Children's Vaccine Centre or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
-Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.
+Information about your child may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the University Hospital Southampton NHS Trust or at the Centre for Clinical Vaccinology and Tropical Medicine (CCVTM), University of Oxford.
+Trial results will be published in a scientific journal but nothing that could identify your child will be included in any report or publication.